curl/curl/docs/URL-SYNTAX.md

 machine's fully qualified domain name, which you might have obtained from an external function such as gethostname or getaddrinfo.

+The default smtp port is 25.
+Some servers use port 587 as an alternative.

 ## RTMP

 There's no official URL spec for RTMP so libcurl uses the URL syntax supported